tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/step-6-multitrack-and-melody.md

 When the melody recording button is pressed it lights up to indicate melody recording is active.
 When active, the app will begin listening for button presses in rows 2-7 between columns 1-12.
 Within this 12 column by 6 row matrix, the application defines the notes within the Western chromatic scale that is the default used by Ableton Live.
 Columns 1-12 (indices 0-11) correspond to the notes C through B and each row going up from row 7/index 6 to row 2/index 1 corresponds to an octave.
 Going from bottom to top, the buttons in column 1 (column index 0) will be C1, C2, C3, C4, C5, C6.
 The corresponding column 2 buttons will be C#1, C#2, C#3, C#4, C#5, C#6.

 The `MonomeGrid` class has a `queuedMelody` property.
 Button presses are recorded into this array as number pairs: a the MIDI note index between 0-11 and an octave number.
-Note that the octave number inverts the grid indices so that octave 6 corresponds to row 1 and octave 1 corresponds to row 7.
+Note that the octave number inverts the grid indices so that octave 6 corresponds to 2 and octave 1 corresponds to row 7.
 The use of the `queuedMelody` property also allows the musician operating the grid to wait until the entire melodic sequence is programmed into the app before *flushing* the melody to an Ableton Live MIDI clip.

 This brings us to the final button press defined in the `MonomeGrid#keyPress()` method.
 Row 8, button 15 is used to flush the melody to the active `AbletonTrack` object and ultimately to the corresponding Live MIDI clip.
 This is accomplish by passing the `queuedMelody` to the active track's `setMelody()` method where the `queuedMelody` note data pairs are translated to MIDI note numbers.
 At the same time, an array of notes suitable for display in the UI is generated (the `displayMelody` property).